Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: Introduction

 An elementary but important fact going back to Kontsevich-Soibelman \cite{MR2181810} gives a systematic way to construct consistent scattering diagrams.
 Let us start with a scattering diagram $\fD$.
-Then $\fD$ is not necessarily consistent: there can exist some $\sigma \in U$ such that the composition of $\Phi_\fd^{\epsilon_\fd(\sigma)}$ around $\sigma$ is not the identity.
-Then, Kontsevich-Soibelman \cite{MR2181810} proved that there is an essentially unique way to add rays starting at $\sigma$ in order to form a new scattering diagram such that the composition of the automorphisms $\Phi_\fd^{\epsilon_\fd(\sigma)}$ around $\sigma$ is now equal to the identity.
+Then $\fD$ is not necessarily consistent: there can exist a point $\sigma \in U$ such that the product of group elements $\Phi_\fd^{\epsilon_\fd(\sigma)}$ around $\sigma$ is not the identity.
+Then, Kontsevich-Soibelman \cite{MR2181810} proved that there is a unique way to add rays starting at $\sigma$ in order to form a new scattering diagram such that the composition of the group elements $\Phi_\fd^{\epsilon_\fd(\sigma)}$ around $\sigma$ is now equal to the identity.
 The rays that need to be added are completely determined by the consistency condition and so by the Lie bracket of the Lie algebra $\fg_{u,v}$.
 The new scattering diagram is now consistent around $\sigma$, but due to the newly added rays, there are now maybe new points $\sigma' \in U$ where consistency fails, and the construction needs to be iterated by successive additions of new rays.
 Dealing with the convergence issues of this potentially infinite process (as done carefully in \cref{section_scattering_diagram}), we end up with a consistent scattering diagram.
-In other words, starting with any consistent scattering diagram $\fD$, there is a canonical way to produce a consistent one, that we denote $S(\fD)$.
+In other words, starting with any scattering diagram $\fD$, there is a canonical way to produce a consistent one, that we denote by $S(\fD)$.
 Each time rays of $\fD$ intersect, new rays are added to guarantee the consistency and the process is iterated.
 This explains the scattering terminology: when rays meet, they `scatter' and produce new rays in a completely algorithmic way.